1

 Q: What does the CDA Commercial Feed Program do?

 The CDA Commercial Feed Program registers feed manufacturers and commercial feed products distributed or sold in Colorado.
-In order to distribute commercial feed in the state, feed manufacturers and guarantors must register their commercial feed products with the CDA each year.
+To distribute commercial feed in the state, feed manufacturers and guarantors must register their commercial feed products with the CDA each year.
 The CDA registers over 10,000 commercial feed products intended for both livestock and household pets.

 Field inspectors throughout the state inspect commercial feed in distribution and gather over 800 feed samples each year.
 These samples are tested by the CDA-Biochemistry Laboratory to confirm the nutritional facts listed on the labels are accurate and the feed is not adulterated.